Learning analytics examples: 5 case studies of data insights in action

-Our second learning analytics example is from UK-based City & Guilds who work with education providers, companies and governments in over 80 countries to enable people and organizations in developing their skills for personal and economic growth.
+Our second learning analytics example is from UK-based City & Guilds which works with education providers, companies and governments in over 80 countries to enable people and organizations in developing their skills for personal and economic growth.

 Learners visualize their work on the City & Guilds Skills Wheel; a personalized dashboard of progress.
 Learners can export this data to their own tailored CV, customizing the information they present back to potential employers.

-Meanwhile, predictive learning analytics help tutors predict areas of risk to the Learner’s progress and allows them to intervene at the right time, and an integration with Mozilla’s Open Badges recognizes the Learner’s competence in each of seven skill areas by awarding Mozilla Open Badges.
+Meanwhile, predictive learning analytics help tutors predict areas of risk to the Learner’s progress and allow them to intervene at the right time, and integration with Mozilla’s Open Badges recognizes the Learner’s competence in each of seven skill areas by awarding Mozilla Open Badges.

 Melbourne-based UniSuper is an Australian superannuation fund that provides superannuation services to employees of Australia’s higher education and research sector.

 Previously, compliance learning initiatives had tended to be viewed at the firm as more of a ‘checkbox’ activity rather than something that would engage learners and produce meaningful data.